WorkingClassKid/PzPy_Discord/README.md

 - Notifications for logins, disconnects, deaths and perk changes
 - Bot presence shows number of players currently online with plural support
 - View and change server options
-- Request a map showing a players location (currently only work with vanilla map. no modded map support)
 - [Skills Recovery Journal mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2503622437) support
 - Option to hide / display the timestamp
 - Option to show the in-game chat with discord embed or not